Jameron/Plaid/README.md

-# plaid
-Plaid SDK PHP
+# Plaid SDK in PHP

 This package has been built to work with Laravel.